acgetchell/CDT-plusplus/README.md

 (Or use your favorite linter plugin for your editor/IDE.)

-The [cppcheck-build.sh] script runs a quick static analysis using [cppcheck].
+The [cppcheck.sh] script runs a quick static analysis using [cppcheck].

 ~~~bash
 brew install cppcheck